PanoLAM: Large Avatar Model for Gaussian Full-Head Synthesis from One-shot Unposed Image: Methodology

 \subsection{Large-scale Training Data Generation}

-The scale of the training dataset is also a key factor in enabling the generalizability of a trained model.
+The scale of the training dataset is a key factor in enabling the generalizability of a trained model.
 However, obtaining a large dataset with diverse head assets is challenging.
 Though various datasets ~\citep{BU_3DFE_YinWSWR06,BU_4DFE_ZhangYCCRHLG14,BJUT_3D_HuZXFH07,Bosphorus,FaceWarhouse_CaoWZTZ14,4DFAB_ChengKPZ18,BP4D_Spontaneous_ZhangYCCRHLG14,HeadScape_DaiPSD20,Nersemble_kirschstein2023,D3DFACS_CoskerKH11,FaceScape_ZhuYGZWHWSYC23,FaceVerse_WangCYMLL22,RenderMe360_PanZPLCWFLY0LL023,SynHead100_HeZWYZLZCZ24,ava256_nips_0001KRBSYAZWBLW24} have been proposed for 3D head modeling, as shown in Table~\ref{tab:data}, they have limited diversity of subjects, which hinders the generalization capability of learning-based models.
-Inspired by previous methods~\cite{GanSupAlign_peebles2022gan,ov9d_cai,fs6d_he,fakeIt_wood2021fake} in various fields that model trained from synthesis data can generalize to real-world scenarios during inference, we leverage pretrained priors from 3D GANs and generate a large-scale, diverse dataset for training.
+Inspired by previous methods~\citep{GanSupAlign_peebles2022gan,ov9d_cai,fs6d_he,fakeIt_wood2021fake} in various fields that model trained from synthesis data can generalize to real-world scenarios, we leverage pretrained priors from 3D GANs to generate a large-scale, diverse dataset for training.
 Specifically, we leverage two prior models for data generation, EG3D for multiview front face images synthesis, and SphereHead for 360$^{\circ}$ view images generation.
-Our observation is that the EG3D generates a different distribution of images compared to SphereHead (e.g., diverse hairstyles and caps appeared in samples), while SphereHead is able to generate 360$^{\circ}$ images.
-The combination of two model spaces enlarges the diversity of the generated images and empowers better generalizability for learning-based models.
-However, bad cases may occur in the generated dataset, which can hurt the model.
-Therefore, we remove bad cases from the sampled images manually, ending up with 48,135 subjects in Ours-Front and 117,186 subjects in PanoLAM-$360^\circ$ datasets.
+Our observation is that EG3D generates a different distribution of images compared to SphereHead (e.g., diverse hairstyles and caps appeared in samples), while SphereHead can generate 360$^{\circ}$ images.
+The combination of two model spaces enhances the diversity of the generated images and improves the generalizability of learning-based models.
+However, bad cases occur in the generated dataset, hurting the model training.
+Therefore, we remove bad cases from the sampled images manually, ending up with 48,135 subjects in PanoLAM-Front and 117,186 subjects in PanoLAM-$360^\circ$ datasets.
 More details of the dataset construction and labeling pipeline are in Sec~\ref{sec:app_dataset}.